 By converting the RDPs of Gaussians in~\eqref{eq:rdp_gdp2} to $(\veps,\delta)$-bounds, this procedure provides $(\veps,\delta)$-upper bounds and can be straightforwardly modified into an individual PLD filter as in case of GDP.
 One difficulty, however, is how to compute the parameter $\mu$ in~\eqref{eq:gdp_mu_cond}, given the individual pairs $(P_i,Q_i)$, $1 \leq i \leq n$.
 When the number of iterations is large, by the central limit theorem the PLD of the composition starts to resemble that of a Gaussian mechanism~\citep{sommer2019privacy}, and it is then easy to numerically approximate $\mu$ (see Fig.~\ref{fig:mnist_fig_pld_gdp_pld} for an example).
 It is well known that the $(\veps,\delta)$-bounds obtained via RDPs are always non-tight, since the conversion of RDP to $(\veps,\delta)$ is lossy~\citep{zhu2021optimal}.
 Moreover, often the computation of the RDP values themselves is lossy.
 In the procedure described here, the only loss comes from converting \eqref{eq:rdp_gdp2} to $(\veps,\delta)$-bounds.
 In Appendix~\ref{sec:numerical_accounting} we show how to numerically efficiently compute the individual PLDs using FFT.

-To illustrate the differences between the individual $\veps$-values obtained with an RDP accountant and with the approximative PLD-based accountant, we consider DP-SGD training of a small feedforward network for MNIST classification.
+To illustrate the differences between the individual $\veps$-values obtained with an RDP accountant and with our approximative PLD-based accountant, we consider DP-SGD training of a small feedforward network for MNIST classification.
 We choose randomly a subset of 1000 data elements and compute their individual $\veps$-values (see Fig.~\ref{fig:mnist_fig_pld_gdp_pld}).
-To compute the $\veps$-values, we compare RDP accounting (as implemented in the TensorFlow Privacy library) and the aforementioned approach based on PLDs.
+To compute the $\veps$-values, we compare RDP accounting and our approach based on PLDs.
 We train for 50 epochs with batch size 300, noise parameter $\sigma=2.0$ and clipping constant $C=5.0$.